LazyParking/lazyparking-server/README.md

         npm start

-## Testing the echo serve

-Until now, the only thing that the server does is to echo every message received.

-You can try it with any application that can connect to a Socks Server.
-Even with telnet.

-    telnet localhost 3030
+## Ports and services

+### Express

+By default, the express server run on port `3000`.

+You can acess http://localhost:3000 to reach the webpages.

+### Drone/TCP

+The _Drone_ communication service runs on port `3030`.

+You can test it by connecting with `telnet localhost 3030` and sending some `JSON` data.